RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 127.0.0.1:12543> FT.CREATE itemIdx ON JSON PREFIX 1 item: SCHEMA $.name AS name TEXT $.description as description TEXT $.connection.type AS connectionType TEXT $.price AS price NUMERIC
 ```

-After you create the index, it automatically adds all existing and future JSON documents prefixed with `item:` to the index.
+After you create the index, RediSearch automatically adds all existing and future JSON documents prefixed with `item:` to the index.

 See [Index limitations](https://redis.io/docs/stack/search/indexing_json/#index-limitations) for more details about schema restrictions for JSON document indexes.